David Jaffee of BestStockStrategy.com does not recommend owning stock (unless the market is severely oversold).

 Keep reading to learn about how to sell covered calls for a profit and minimize your trading losses.

 If you own a stock or futures contract, you have the right to sell the underlying security at the market price at any time.

-By writing a covered call, you give the right to sell the security to someone else in exchange for a premium.
+By writing a covered call, you give the right to sell the security to someone else in exchange for option premium.

 The option buyer has the right to own your security at the strike price on or before the expiration date, and you collect the premium for selling the covered call.

-Covered calls offer a way to capitalize on shares you already own by leveraging your existing shares to earn income (collecting option premium).
+Covered calls offer a way to capitalize on shares you already own to earn income (collecting option premium).

-When you sell a covered call, you get to keep the premium regardless of the outcome on the expiration date.
+When you sell a covered call, you keep the premium regardless of the outcome on the expiration date.

-If the call option expires out of the money, you get to keep your shares and the premium collected from selling the option.
+If the call option expires out of the money, you keep your shares and the premium collected from selling the option.

-You have also successfully lowered the total acquisition cost of your shares by collecting cash in the sale of the option.
+You have also successfully lowered the total acquisition cost of your shares by collecting cash when selling the option.